beginning of content

 Tips for serving fruit

-There are a number of things you can do to make eating fruit a bit more fun for kids:
+There are many things you can do to make eating fruit a bit more fun for kids:

 Lean meat, fish, poultry and meat alternatives

-The protein food group offers the most variety when it comes to preparing and eating healthy foods.
-It includes lean meat, fish, chicken and vegetarian protein sources – such as eggs, beans (legumes), tofu and nuts.
+The protein food group offers lots of variety when it comes to preparing and eating healthy foods.
+It includes lean meat, fish, chicken and vegetarian protein sources — such as eggs, beans (legumes), tofu and nuts.

 Alternatives to meat